-Here we'll try to answer any general questions you have about neighbourhood planning.
-Just contact us with your question
+Here we've tried to answer villagers' general questions about neighbourhood planning.
+If you have a question, please contact us

 Question: If new houses are built adjacent to the settlement boundary, will the boundary be extended and then more houses be built near the new boundary?